Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Unknown** (Guess)
-> Increases the potency of most Positional Formations Abilities of adjacent Champions with a Wisdom (WIS) score of 14 or higher by 50%.
+> Increases the potency of most Positional Formation Abilities of adjacent Champions with a Wisdom (WIS) score of 14 or higher by 50%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>